 There are different types of combination pills, including:

-You might have heard your friends throwing around names like ‘Yasmin’ or ‘Diane’ when talking about their Pill.
-This just refers to the brand names used to categorise different variations of the Pill.
+You might have heard your friends throwing around names like ‘Yasmin’ or ‘Diane’ when talking about their pill.
+This just refers to the brand names used to categorise different variations of the pill.

-How effective is the Pill in preventing pregnancy?
+How effective is the pill in preventing pregnancy?

-For most of us, taking the Pill is a decision driven by one main goal: to prevent unwanted pregnancy.
-While no form of contraceptive is ever 100% effective, it’s important to understand the factors that can impact the effectiveness of the Pill.
+For most of us, taking the pill is a decision driven by one main goal: to prevent unwanted pregnancy.
+While no form of contraceptive is ever 100% effective, it’s important to understand the factors that can impact the effectiveness of the pill.

-When we take the Pill correctly, this form of birth control is 99% effective.
-In fact, nearly 1 in 10 women who take the Pill may still fall pregnant, meaning there are no absolute guarantees.
+When we take the pill correctly, this form of birth control is 99% effective.
+In fact, nearly 1 in 10 women who take the pill may still fall pregnant, meaning there are no absolute guarantees.

-There are a bunch of things that can stop the Pill from working properly, including:
+There are a bunch of things that can stop the pill from working properly, including:

-● Taking a pill over 24 hours late
+- Taking a pill over 24 hours late

-● Experience severe diarrhea
+- Experience severe diarrhoea

-● Taking certain medications and supplements
+- Taking certain medications and supplements

-If you’re concerned about whether you are taking the Pill correctly or want to check if your existing medications may be impacting the effectiveness of the Pill, make sure to speak with your GP.
+If you’re concerned about whether you are taking the pill correctly or want to check if your existing medications may be impacting the effectiveness of the pill, make sure to speak with your GP.

-Will I get a period on the Pill?
+Will I get a period on the pill?

-When we stop taking the active pills, we experience a drop in hormones that cause the release of blood and mucus from our uterus’ lining.
+When we stop taking active pills, we experience a drop in hormones that cause the release of blood and mucus from our uterus’ lining.
 As a result, these bleeds are much lighter and shorter than natural periods, which can make this form of birth control an attractive option for those who experience heavy, irregular or painful periods.

 So, is it safe to skip our sugar pills?
 Absolutely.
 These placebo pills don’t have any medical benefit and it’s perfectly safe to take your active pills continuously.
 These sugar pills were created to replicate our natural cycles, but skipping withdrawal bleeding won’t have any real negative impact on your body.

-But it’s important to understand that taking the Pill continuously can heighten the chances of breakthrough bleeding.
+But it’s important to understand that taking the pill continuously can heighten the chances of breakthrough bleeding.
 This spotting or short unexpected bleeds can be an inconvenience for some of us.
-In most cases, this will stop after your first few months on the Pill.
-But if heavy bleeding for more than 4 days continues while continually taking the Pill, make sure to speak with your GP.
+In most cases, this will stop after your first few months on the pill.
+But if heavy bleeding for more than 4 days continues while continually taking the pill, make sure to speak with your GP.

-What side effects can I expect from the Pill?
+What side effects can I expect from the pill?

-Some of the common side effects of the Pill include:
+Some of the common side effects of the pill include:

-● Sore breasts
+- Sore breasts

-● Breakthrough bleeding/spotting
+- Breakthrough bleeding/spotting

-If you’re experiencing serve side effects that cause you to feel unwell and uncomfortable, have a chat with GP to assess if a different type of contraception is better suited to you.
+If you’re experiencing severe side effects that cause you to feel unwell and uncomfortable, have a chat with your GP to assess if a different type of contraception is better suited to you.

-What happens if I forget to take the Pill?
+What happens if I forget to take the pill?

 Life happens.
-And sometimes forgetting to take our daily Pill can happen too.
+And sometimes forgetting to take our daily pill can happen too.
 So, what should you do if you miss a dose?
 And what happens if you accidentally start a new pack late?